© 2017-2019 Guy LeBlanc all rights reserved

 For more details about oak wilt, see my dedicated oak wilt page, or go to my previous post on it.
 But since it is that time of year, I thought I’d revisit the issue here.

 Regarding those signs, you’ll notice most of them say “Do NOT Prune Oaks…”, etc. Well, the guidelines they were derived from never said “do not prune…”.
 They recommended avoiding oak pruning in the spring.
-The latest version of those guidelines (on my oak wilt page) indicate what oak pruning can (and actually should) be done year-round.
+The latest version of those guidelines (on my oak wilt page) indicate what oak pruning can (and actually should) be done year-round, but really should be left to professionals during those springtime months.

 The reasoning behind this is quite logical.
 First, the oak wilt fungus cannot enter a tree through dead tissue.
 It must be alive, with open, moist vasculature.
 This is why experts advise people that painting old wounds is of no use and why wound paint is only of value when it is applied immediately (not hours after the wound is made).
 It is also why the guidelines state that dead branches can be removed at any time of year.
 (However, one must be careful about possibly exposing some live tissue when doing this.)